 This final principle reflects how vital continuous improvement is in Agile.
 Not only are Agile teams constantly improving their deliverables with each iteration, but they’re constantly learning how to improve themselves.

-Traditional project management vs. agile project management
+Traditional project management vs. Agile project management

 Waterfall